czbiohub/covidtracker_notes/submission_rejection/README.md

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/mis2.png" width="600">

 In a rarely seen but related scenario below, the 4bp in the middle is `TTCA` in the refrence genome, and in the sample genome the sequence is `GTTC`.
 When the reads were aligned, they could either be aligned as having mutations in 3 positions, or a combination of an insertion and a deletion.
-When such a mixed alignment type were presented to iVar, iVar combined these 2 types of alignment and called the position of insertion `N` as explained above, followed by `K` (`T` or `G`), `T`, `Y` (`C` or `T`), and the deletion as `N`.
+When such a mixed alignment type was presented to iVar, iVar combined these 2 types of alignment and called the position of insertion `N` as explained above, followed by `K` (`T` or `G`), `T`, `Y` (`C` or `T`), and the deletion as `N`.
 That is 1bp longer than the reference genome and therefore a frameshift.
 To fix this assembly error, we replaced `NKTYN` with `GTTC` and the frameshift went away.

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/mis3.png" width="500">